^

 Guideline Task Force Applications

 ASTRO welcomes applications for participation in upcoming clinical practice guidelines.
-ASTRO is not currently seeking applications/nominations for an upcoming guideline task force, but please check back soon.
+ASTRO is currently seeking applications / nominations (self or other) for an upcoming guideline task force on Hypofractionated Radiation Therapy for Localized Prostate Cancer.
+The deadline to apply is Monday, July 29th.

-If you would like to nominate a colleague, please share this link, or email their contact information to ASTRO staff for follow-up.
+If you would like to nominate a colleague, please share the link to the form above or email their contact information to ASTRO staff for follow-up.

 Task Force Member Roles and Participation Requirements